seung-lab/cloud-files/README.md

 Third, for Google Cloud Storage (GCS) and S3 endpoints, we compute the md5 digest both sending and receiving to ensure data corruption did not occur in transit and that the server sent the full response.
 We cannot validate the digest for partial ("Range") reads.
 For [composite objects](https://cloud.google.com/storage/docs/composite-objects) (GCS) we can check the [crc32c](https://pypi.org/project/crc32c/) check-sum which catches transmission errors but not tampering (though MD5 isn't secure at all anymore).
 We are unable to perform validation for [multi-part uploads](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html) (S3).
 Using custom encryption keys may also create validation problems.

+## CloudFiles CLI Tool

+The bundled CLI tool has a number of advantages vs. `gsutil` when it comes to transfers.

+1. No decompression of file transfers (unless you want to).
+2. Can shift compression format.
+3. Easily control the number of parallel processes.
+4. Green threads make core utilization more efficient.
+5. Optionally uses libdeflate for faster gzip decompression.

+It also has some disadvantages:

+1. gs:// to gs:// transfers are looped through the executing machine.
+2. Doesn't support all commands.
+3. File suffixes may be added to signify compression type on the local filesystem (e.g. `.gz`, `.br`, or `.zstd`). `cloudfiles ls` will list them without the extension and they will be converted into `Content-Encoding` on cloud storage.

 ## Credits

 CloudFiles is derived from the [CloudVolume.Storage](https://github.com/seung-lab/cloud-volume/tree/master/cloudvolume/storage) system.